 Do you like chocolate?
 Is that a really silly question?
+I hope you enjoy my Divine Chocolate review.

 It was a generously-sized bar of the dark chocolate with orange and ginger.
 I loved the taste although it took me a few minutes to get used to the texture presumably orange or ginger strands.